-In this section we discuss our results with reference to the existing empirical literature in order to put our analysis into perspective.
+In this section we discuss our results with reference to the existing empirical literature to put our analysis into perspective.

 Quality and distance.
-The main message conveyed by our paper(Corollary 1) is that distance increases the average quality level of goods available for consumption in the country of destination.
-Corollary 1 is in direct reference with the literature highlighting the increase of the quality level of traded goods the greater the distance of their destination market (Baldwin and Harrigan, forthcoming; Bastos and Silva, 2010; Johnson, 2010; Helble and Okubo, 2008; Manova and Zhang, 2009).
-When distance is high enough -case (ii) of Theorem 1- the interpretation is straightforward, since the quality level of the imported (low-quality) good is increasing in distance.
-When distance is "large" (Theorem 1(i)) the interpretation is for the "expected quality level of import".
+The main message conveyed by our paper (Corollary 1) is that distance increases the average quality level of goods available for consumption in the country of destination.
+Corollary 1 is in direct reference to the literature highlighting the increase of the quality level of traded goods, the greater the distance of their destination market (Baldwin and Harrigan, 2011; Bastos and Silva, 2010; Johnson, 2010; Helble and Okubo, 2008; Manova and Zhang, 2012).
+When distance is high enough -case (ii) of Theorem 1- the interpretation is straightforward because the quality level of the imported (low-quality) good increases with distance.
+When distance is "small" -case (i) of Theorem 1- the interpretation refers to the "expected quality level of import".
 Indeed, an increase in the distance results in an increase of the quality level of the imported good only when the low-quality producer is foreign, while it has no effect on the import quality level when the low-quality firm is local.
-As explained above, however, equilibrium multiplicity makes both configurations ex ante possible, thus we conclude that distance causes the expected quality level of import to increase also when trade partners are "close".
-Equilibrium multiplicity may be eliminated by applying, for example, the risk-dominance selection criterion (Motta et al., 1997).
-In this case the only surviving equilibrium would be that with a domestic high-quality producer and a foreign low-quality producer, which would reinforce our results.
-Our result provides an argument for this empirical evidence which hinges on the interaction of distance and non-price strategic competition and suggests that distance itself does not only influence the intensity of trade flows (as suggested by "gravity" models, see e.g. Feenstra et al. (2001)), but qualitatively shapes them.
+As explained above, however, equilibrium multiplicity makes both configurations ex ante possible.
+Thus, we conclude that distance causes the expected quality level of import to increase also when trade partners are "close".
+Finally, it is worth noticing that part (ii) of Theorem 1 points out that for a "large distance" the imported good is of low-quality.
+This should not be considered in contrast with empirical evidence for the following reason.
+This evidence highlights that the quality level of goods increases with the distance of the shipping destination, but does not claim that exporters become the quality leaders (i.e. the producers of the top-quality available variant) in their destination markets.